 We’ve heard of weird factory tours before, and informative ones, but this one takes the cake.
-In the world of bizarre industries that usually don’t tap into their uniqueness, Hoegh Pet Casket Factory is one of the smart ones.
+In the world of off-beat industries that usually don’t tap into their uniqueness, Hoegh Pet Casket Factory is one of the smart ones.
 They’ve cleverly embraced their eccentricity by offering tours of their factory, complete with a showroom that gives off the feel of a mass pet funeral in progress.
 I couldn’t help but wonder why someone would request a camouflaged pet casket – I mean, you are going to bury it, aren’t you?
 Isn’t camouflage redundant at that point?
-The whole tour is all in good-natured fun, and even though we don’t have any pets, on our tour James had to be talked out of buying the cute little casket you see him holding in the picture.
+The whole tour is all in good-natured fun, and even though we don’t have any pets, James had to be talked out of buying the cute little casket you see him holding in the picture.
 “But Stef!
 What if we get some pet rats?”

 Pasty Shops: Menominee, Michigan

 Arriving in upper Michigan, we started seeing signs for “Pasty Shops” everywhere.
 Michigan, I’m blushing!
 How many shops does one need for “glue-on nipple patches with or without tassles?”
 (The Urban Dictionary definition of a pasty) Of course, James and his sense-of-humor-that-stopped-developing-at-age-15 insisted we investigate.